Find the Right Bed

 Motion Isolation ( what’s this )

-With a bowling pin standing upright on the original DreamCloud bed, we tested motion isolation by dropping a 16-lb. bowling ball on it, as well as the whole weight of our 200-lb. tester.
-In both tests, the pin wiggled slightly but didn't fall.
+With a bottle standing upright on the original DreamCloud bed, we tested motion isolation by dropping the whole weight of our 200-lb. tester on it.
+The bottle wiggled a bit but didn't fall.

 We felt that the DreamCloud would be an excellent choice for those who don't want to feel a partner's movements.